Byron Donalds: 2020 election

 In January 2021, Donalds voted to object to the certification of electors from Arizona and Pennsylvania in the 2020 presidential election.
-Donalds has since claimed that Joe Biden was not the legitimate president of the United States, a claim he repeated in a Vanity Fair interview in July 2023.
+Donalds later said that Joe Biden was not the legitimate president of the United States, a claim he repeated in a 2023 Vanity Fair interview.

-January 2023 Speaker of the House election
+January 2023 speaker of the House election

 On January 3, 2023, Donalds received one vote in the 118th Congress's first election for Speaker of the House, from Chip Roy.
-Donalds voted for Kevin McCarthy on the first two ballots, then for Jim Jordan on the third.
-On January 4, on the fourth ballot, Roy nominated Donalds for Speaker, and he received 20 votes.
-This marked the first time two Black lawmakers were nominated for Speaker, the other being Democratic nominee Hakeem Jeffries.
+Donalds voted for Kevin McCarthy on the first two ballots and for Jim Jordan on the third.
+On January 4, on the fourth ballot, Roy nominated Donalds for speaker, and he received 20 votes.
+This marked the first time two Black lawmakers were nominated for speaker, the other being Democratic nominee Hakeem Jeffries.
 He was nominated by Lauren Boebert on the fifth ballot, and again received 20 votes.
 He was sequentially nominated by Scott Perry, Dan Bishop, Andy Biggs, Matt Rosendale, and Anna Paulina Luna on the sixth to tenth ballots.
 He was not nominated on the 11th ballot, but still received 12 votes.
-Donalds switched his vote back to McCarthy after House Republican leadership made many concessions to House Freedom Caucus members.
+Donalds switched his vote back to McCarthy after House Republican leadership made concessions to House Freedom Caucus members.